Car Classes & Rules

 1. The front wheels of all cars must make a minimum angle of 85 degrees with the track.
 One-piece wheels and tyres shall have the appropriate part black

 2. Where the prototype has closed wheel arches the competitor may choose to cut them out or leave them in.
-In all other cars all road wheels shall be visible from the side to at least wheel center height.
-The front wheel arches need not be cut out provided they are left unpainted and the wheels are visible from the side.
-Alternatively, 2 dimensional front wheels may be fitted All 3 dimensional wheels shall rotate.
+In all other cars all road wheels shall be visible from the side to at least wheel centre height.
+Where 3D rotating wheels are used the front wheel arches need not be cut out provided they are left unpainted and the wheels are visible from the side.
 The outside edge of 3 dimensional front wheels shall be within 6mm of the outside of the chassis.
+Alternatively, 2 dimensional front wheels may be fitted to the outside of the body.
 Front tyres must be black.

-3. The rear bodywork of Saloon bodies (class 3) , as fitted to the prototype, must not be omitted.
+3. The rear bodywork of Saloon bodies (class 3), as fitted to the prototype, must not be omitted.
 The lower edge of the rear bodywork must not be more than 10 mm above the track across its full width.
 The Saloon height applies to the rearmost 10mm of the body.
 The roof may exceed this height.
-BSCRA may permit specific saloon bodies to exceed the rear body height limit, the approved body list states which bodies may exceed this height limit .
+BSCRA may permit specific saloon bodies to exceed the rear body height limit, the approved body liststates which bodies may exceed this height limit.

 4. Cars must carry clearly legible racing numbers in at least two APPROPRIATE places.